VOREStation/VOREStation/tgui/docs/tutorial-and-examples.md

 ```

 The `..()` (parent call) is very important here, as it is how we check that the
 user is allowed to use this interface (to avoid so-called href exploits).
-It is
+When
+any event has been handled `..()` will return `TRUE`.
+It is important to clamp
-also very important to clamp and sanitize all input here.
-Always assume the user
-is attempting to exploit the game.
+and sanitize all input here.
+Always assume the user is attempting to exploit the
+game.

+When `..()` has returned `TRUE` your interface can safely assume that the user's
+action has been handled already by some parent proc and you should not continue
+to handle this, instead preserving and returning the parent proc's return value.

 Also note the use of `. = TRUE` (or `FALSE`), which is used to notify the UI
+that this input has been handled.
+When `ui_act` eventually returns, a value of
+`TRUE` indicates that the input has been handled and that the UI should update.
-that this input caused an update.
-This is especially important for UIs that do
-not auto-update, as otherwise the user will never see their change.
+This is important for UIs that do not auto-update, as otherwise the user will
+not be able to see the interface update based on thier actions.

 ### Frontend